 Fast forward, 2 years and 2 sold-out symposiums later, the conversation of women's roles in architectural practice coupled with overall challenges for equitable practice and professional satisfaction have driven a call to action.
 The formation of this group and website came from the desire to continue the discussion more frequently than an annual forum with a desire to change workplace policy and culture.
 In July of 2013 less than a month following the second Missing 32% Symposium, an AIA SF Committee was born from the panel from "Building Communication and Negotiation Skills to Fit Your Audience" (Rosa Sheng AIA, Saskia Dennis-van Dijl, Trudi Hummel AIA, and Laurie Dreyer).
 The charge was to drive additional discussion, research, and publication of best practice guidelines to preserve the profession's best talent.

+In early 2014, the group conducted its first national survey on Equity in Architecture and talent retention.
+The survey received 2289 responses from across the United states.
 On October 18, 2014, the Equity by Design committee hosted the 3rd sold- out symposium titled: Equity by Design: Knowledge, Discussion, Action.
 250 attendees traveled from all over the United States for the launch of the early findings of the Equity in Architecture Survey and participate in interactive break-out sessions in the three major knowledge areas: Hiring & Retention, Growth & Development, Meaning & Influence.
 The Missing 32% Project has received overwhelming support from sponsorship, AIA San Francisco, AIA National and positive press coverage including Wall Street Journal, Architect Magazine, Architectural Record, and Contract Magazine.

 In May, 2015 during the AIA National Convention in Atlanta, the AIASF committee changed the name from The Missing 32% to Equity by Design to better reflect the mission to address equitable practice for those still in the profession and to expand the outreach of the movement.
 The group designed a 1/2 day workshop as part of the Pre-Convention program: WE310 Equity by Design: Knowledge, Discussion, Action!
 Hackathon and Happy Hour to expand the awareness and discussion of challenges of talent retention in Architecture.
 A video documenting the EQxD Hackathon by ARCHITECT Magazine highlights the positive reception of the event.
 The lessons have been captured and shared with a larger audience on this site.
 On May 13th, the full report of the Equity in Architecture Survey results was issued online as a resource to the profession for further the conversation.
 Concurrently, on May 15, 2015, the Equity in Architecture Resolution 15-1 that was authored by Rosa Sheng, AIA, Julia Donoho, AIA and Francis Pitts, FAIA, and co-sponsored by AIASF and AIACC was passed by 4117 delegates in an overwhelming majority at the AIA National Convention Business Meeting.
 These events signify a major milestone for Equity since the committee's inception.
 Outreach continues with presentations at TEDxPhiladelphia on June 11, 2015 and KQED Forum and several Keynote opportunities for the duration of 2015.